 Once analysis, scrutiny and validation of the individual’s initial application form and supporting information is complete, an interview is held with the applicant.

 Interviewers have received Safer Recruitment training and how to perform safeguarding interviews.
-The interview follows a set format and includes safeguarding questions to explore the following:
+The interviews should be face-to-face unless there are extenuating circumstances in which case, they can be done remotely but with a follow-up meeting arranged, preferably before they are placed in a school.
+Interview follows a set format and includes safeguarding questions to explore the following:

 Other questions may include: